 A Hidden Treasure

 The National First Ladies Library is a great place to visit if you’re going to be near Canton, OH.
 I’ve lived in the area for almost 20 years now, but I’ve never been until a couple weeks ago.
-After getting to experience all that the museum has to offer and having such a great time, I feel cheated; I didn’t even know the museum existed until a couple months ago!
+I feel kind of cheated now after getting to experience all that the museum has to offer and having such a great time.
+I didn’t even know the museum existed until a couple months ago!

-The National First Ladies Library offers a guided tour that is not just informative, but interesting as well.
+The National First Ladies Library offers a guided tour that is informative and interesting.
 The guide even dresses up as Ida McKinley, which adds to the fun!
-My personal favorite part of the experience was being able to see the architecture of the buildings included in the tour; the buildings are beautiful and getting to see them is an experience all on its own!
-Unfortunately, pictures are not allowed during the first part of the tour.
+My personal favorite part of the experience was being able to see the architecture of the buildings included in the tour.
+The buildings are beautiful, and getting to see them is an experience all on its own!
+Unfortunately, the museum does not allow pictures during the first part of the tour.
 But the association was nice enough to send me photos from their own collection!

 One of a Kind Experience

 The National First Ladies Library is the only museum where information on all of the First Ladies, from Martha Washington to Michelle Obama, can be found.
-Everything from letters to clothing to personal items can be found at this museum.
-Before this museum existed, there was very little information available on the First Ladies.
+Guests can find everything from letters to clothing to personal items at this museum.
+There was very little information available on the First Ladies before this museum existed.

-The tour of the National First Ladies Library starts off in the Education and Research Center, which is located inside of a renovated bank.
-The architecture of the building is mostly original, and the beautiful cabinets that showcase the collection were created especially for the Library by a local craftsman.
+The tour of the National First Ladies Library starts off in the Education and Research Center, located inside of a renovated bank.
+The architecture of the building is mostly original.
+The beautiful cabinets that showcase the collection were created especially for the Library by a local craftsman.
 Like I said earlier, the architecture alone is a sight to behold!

 The Ed Center consists of the exhibit space, a Victorian theatre, and a small library room that holds a collection of rare books.
-For book lovers like me, the library room is a sight to behold!
-I was very disappointed that the library was “look, don’t touch.”
+The library room is a sight to behold for book lovers like me!
+I was very disappointed that the library is “look, don’t touch.”

-When my family and I visited the National First Ladies Library, the museum was promoting their Mom-In-Chief exhibit.
+The museum was promoting their Mom-In-Chief exhibit when my family and I visited the National First Ladies Library.
 This exhibit “focuses on the everyday, private and special events between a mother and her children and how they become front page news while she fulfills her role as First Lady” (from the Mom-In-Chief informational brochure).
-Visitors have a chance to see how First Ladies experienced the joy of childbirth, the bittersweet moments of weddings, and the sorrow of illness and death of a child while living in the White House.
+Check out the Library’s website to find out what events and exhibits are available when planning your visit.

-Once the first part of the tour is complete, visitors are taken over to the Saxton McKinley House.
-According to the National First Ladies Library’s website, this house is the only Canton residence with direct ties to William McKinley.
+Visitors are taken over to the Saxton McKinley House for the second part of the tour.
+This house is the only Canton residence with direct ties to William McKinley.
 The house was the family home of Ida McKinley, William McKinley’s wife.
-As with everything in the museum, the house has a bit of a history: before it was donated as a museum, the house went from family home to anything and everything and was even set to be demolished.
-Getting to hear about all of the history behind the house makes for an entertaining tour, so I won’t spoil it all for you.
+As with everything in the museum, the house has a bit of a history.
+It went from family home to anything and everything and was even set to be demolished before it became the museum.
+Learning about all of the history behind the house makes for an entertaining tour, so I won’t spoil it all for you.

-When touring the Saxton House, visitors get to see what the house might have looked like when Ida McKinley would have been staying there.
-Because the house had been used for just about everything and everything after it was a family home, most of it had to be renovated and restored.
-The house hosts a collection of furniture and personal items of Ida McKinley.
+The tour of the Saxton House lets visitors see what the house might have looked like when Ida McKinley stayed there.
+Most of it had to be renovated and restored because it had been used for just about everything after it was a family home.
+The house hosts a collection of Ida McKinley’s furniture and personal items.

-The third floor of the house hosts a restored ballroom.
-It’s in the ballroom where images and information on each of the First Ladies is kept.
+The restored ballroom, located on the third floor of the house, showcases images and information on each of the First Ladies.
 There is a “shrine” to each of the First Ladies, from Martha Washington to Michelle Obama.

 Some items that belonged to these First Ladies can also be found in this room, along with more of the McKinley China.

 I probably sound like a broken record, but I loved getting to see all of the architecture and hearing the history behind it.
-I also liked the room that hosted information on all of the First Ladies – it was very informational.
-Most of the stuff was “look, don’t touch,” as is usual for museums; I believe that the museum is best fitted for groups of mature individuals who like learning.
+I also liked the room that hosts information on all of the First Ladies.
+Most of the stuff was “look, don’t touch,” as is usual for museums.
+I believe the museum is best for groups of mature individuals who like learning.
 I would not recommend bringing young children.

-If you homeschool your kids and are looking for an educational fieldtrip, I would think that the museum would be a good fit for ages ten and up.
+For families looking for an educational field trip, I think that the museum is a good fit for ages ten and up.
 However, even my sixteen year old brother seemed less than excited about the tour.
-The good news is that for everyone under 18, tickets only cost $5!
+The good news is that tickets only cost $5 for everyone under 18!